surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ## Existing Projects and Views

 To view and access the existing projects and views, click on projects on top right of the screen, it will display number of projects created.
-All the tables added for a project are visible as views on initial screen. on selecting a project using a drop-down, it will display the list of views that fall under projects
+All the tables added for a project are visible as views on initial screen. on selecting a project using a drop-down, it will display the list of views that fall under projects.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTQ5NzMwNjEsLTYxMzk2ODc3NSwxMT
+eyJoaXN0b3J5IjpbNDUxNjMzNzU5LC02MTM5Njg3NzUsMTE2Mj
-YyMDQ0NzU5LC0xNjA3ODMyNjY1LDIxMjU4MTY1Myw1Nzg0ODI0
+A0NDc1OSwtMTYwNzgzMjY2NSwyMTI1ODE2NTMsNTc4NDgyNDcs
-NywyMDY5MDQ3NzM1XX0=
+MjA2OTA0NzczNV19
 -->